Healthy Recipes Blog

 See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 • Eggs: I use large eggs in most of my recipes.
-But in this recipe, medium or even small eggs are better because it's easier for the tomato sauce to contain a smaller volume of egg whites.
+But in this recipe, medium eggs are better because it's easier for the tomato sauce to contain a smaller volume of egg whites.

 Instructions